-University of Texas Athletics Master Plan
+University of Texas at Austin Master Plan

 The University of Texas (UT) athletics master plan builds on the 2012 Sasaki university-wide framework plan for the Austin campus.
 By establishing goals based on the values and principles of the athletics department, the master plan reflects Texas Athletics’ high-achieving ethos and ensures that the athletics campus promotes the health, wellness, and drive of its student-athletes.